htcondor/htcondor/docs/admin-manual/policy-configuration.rst

    it checks the :macro:`WANT_VACATE` expression to determine its activity.

     Vacating
-       In the Vacating activity, the job that was running is in the process of terminating.
-As soon as the termination process completes, the machine moves into either the Owner state or the Claimed state, depending on the reason for its preemption.
+       In the Vacating activity, the job is given a chance to exit cleanly.
+This may include uploading intermediate files.
+As soon as the job finishes exiting,
+       the machine moves into either the Owner state or the Claimed state, depending on the reason for its preemption.
        :index:`Killing<single: Killing; machine activity>`
     Killing